Using RULER to Navigate Ambiguous Emotional States

 Like any skill, emotional awareness improves with practice.
 Regular Mood Meter check-ins, reflection, and expanding emotional vocabulary gradually make unclear feelings easier to understand.

 People move from automatic reactions to intentional responses.
+Read more how open conversations improve emotional awareness.

 Emotional Intelligence in Action